SebRabau/TAW-OW-Matchmaker-v2/README.md

 You can also use `tsc -w` for the compiler to watch for changes and build each time you save.

 If you don't have typescript, you will need to install node if you haven't already ([https://nodejs.org/en/](https://nodejs.org/en/)), then run `npm install -g typescript`.

+## How to Run

+This has been designed to work with the attendance format of TAW events.
+View an event's attendance, then select all members from top left to bottom right, then copy and paste in the box on the webpage.
+Users will be matched against a google spreadsheet.
+A way of automating adding and updating player information is currently WIP.